-- 5.19 Maidstone is an entrepreneurial place; the economy is dominated by small and medium sized enterprises (SMEs) and there are a large number of businesses per head of population and a high self employment rate. - 5.20 A key priority for the future is to continue to diversify the Maidstone economy away from the public sector by encouraging new private sector businesses to start up and to support the existing ones to grow.
+- 5.26 Maidstone is an entrepreneurial place; the economy is dominated by small and medium sized enterprises (SMEs) and there are a large number of businesses per head of population and a high self employment rate. - 5.27 A key priority for the future is to continue to diversify the Maidstone economy away from over reliance on the public sector by encouraging new private sector businesses to start up and to support the existing ones to grow.
 New businesses are also important vehicles for driving forward innovation within an economy and there is a close association between companies that are innovative and those that are high growth.
-This innovation can happen across all sectors and the key to nurturing this is being able to identify companies looking to innovate and engage with them to determine what support is needed to help them realise their growth potential. - 5.21 Maidstone Borough Council has been providing business start-up support through Kent Invicta Chamber.
+This innovation can happen across all sectors and the key to nurturing this is being able to identify companies looking to innovate and engage with them to determine what support is needed to help them realise their growth potential. - 5.28 Maidstone Borough Council has been providing business start-up support through Kent Invicta Chamber.
 There has been a good level of take-up for these services with Kent Invicta Chamber reporting higher than expected demand across a broad range of sectors.
 In 2012-13 there was a 20% increase in take up and interest in the "Starting in business" workshops and 1-1 advice sessions.
-There was also an increasing numbers of referrals from Job Centre Plus, with 351 clients referred in the 12 months to March 2014 through the Enterprise Club.
-This was in addition to clients referred to private sector providers of the Work Programme.

-- As a response to this demand, Maidstone has strengthened its business support Service Level Agreement with the Chamber to increase delivery capacity and it has also sponsored an enhanced delivery programme for 2013-14 with grant funding from KCC.
+There was also an increasing number of referrals from Job Centre Plus, with 351 clients referred in the 12 months to March 2014 through the Enterprise Club.
+This was in addition to clients referred to private sector providers of the Work Programme. - 5.29 As a response to this demand, Maidstone has strengthened its business support Service Level Agreement with the Chamber to increase delivery capacity and it has also sponsored an enhanced delivery programme for 2013-14 with grant funding from Kent County Council (KCC).
 This includes more start-up workshops, one-to-one advice, sector specific business planning workshops and private sector engagement by creating local business networks.
-Through this enhanced programme, support will be provided for around 800 individuals. - 5.23 According to research undertaken by KCC in 2010, Maidstone has one of the highest concentrations of home-based businesses in Kent25 and these are located in both the urban and rural parts of the borough.
+Through this enhanced programme, support will be provided for around 800 individuals. - 5.30 According to research undertaken by KCC in 2010, Maidstone has one of the highest concentrations of home-based businesses in Kent34 and these are located in both the urban and rural parts of the borough.
 Many of these businesses reportedly suffer from isolation, a lack of networking opportunities, professional services and meeting rooms.
-All of these factors conspire to stifle growth and survival. - 5.24 Supporting these businesses to grow, as well as encouraging more residents who are perhaps currently commuting out of the borough to work in London to consider setting up their own businesses locally, offers potential for the future.
-Not only would it maximise the economic contributions of these residents, it would also build on one of Maidstone's strengths the work-life balance on offer, to attract high skilled and high earning entrepreneurs, or home workers to the area. - 5.25 Encouraging new business start-ups will require the necessary infrastructure to be put in place to support their growth.
-The council is considering developing affordable business workspace in an Enterprise Hub to provide a highly supportive environment for new start-ups and existing micro businesses to grow.
+All of these factors conspire to stifle growth and survival. - 5.31 Supporting these businesses to grow, as well as encouraging more residents who are perhaps currently commuting out of the borough to work in London to consider setting up their own businesses locally, offers potential for the future.
+Not only would it maximise the economic contributions of these residents, it would also build on one of Maidstone's strengths the work-life balance on offer, to attract high skilled and high earning entrepreneurs, or home workers to the area. - 5.32 Encouraging new business start-ups will require the necessary infrastructure to be put in place to support their growth.
+The council has embarked on a major new initiative to deliver and operate an affordable business workspace which will be called "The Business Terrace" to provide a highly supportive environment for new start-ups and existing micro businesses to grow.
 A range of supportive initiatives are proposed, including flexible time-based and virtual memberships, peer-to-peer business support, and high quality, bespoke mentoring, events, seminars and workshops.
-This is an important priority for the council to encourage new business creation and investment in Maidstone. - 5.26 Ensuring that high speed broadband infrastructure is in place across the borough is also critical for encouraging growth of home-working and new business start-ups.
-This will be particularly important in rural areas where these types of businesses will not threaten the high quality of the environment, whilst offering real potential for economic growth in some of the most isolated parts of the borough. - 5.27 In recognising the potential that new business start-ups can bring to our local economy, there is also a need to ensure a consistency with other policies adopted by the Council, such as flexible planning policies which permit the use of residential properties for home-working.
+This is an important priority for the council to encourage new business creation and investment in Maidstone.